SanSjo/messenger-board/README.md

 - `npm install @material-ui/core`
 - `npm install reactstrap`

-Run `npm start`.
+Start the project with `npm start`.
 Open http://localhost:3000 to view it in the browser.

 ## Install dependencies for backend

+Install dependencies with
+- `npm install`
+- `npm install mongoose`
+- `npm install cors`.

-Install dependencies with `npm install`, `npm install mongoose` and `npm install cors`, then start the server by running `npm start`
+Start the server by running `npm start`

 ### Deployment